FastRoutervs.Requesty

 Requesty is hosted in AWS Frankfurt (eu-central-1).
 All processing happens within EU borders, there are no cross-border transfers, GDPR compliance is full, and a Data Processing Agreement is available on request.
 The zero-data-retention guarantee is structural — the gateway is a real-time proxy, not a logging platform that also proxies — so prompts and completions are never stored after delivery.
 Encryption is TLS 1.3 in transit and AES-256 at rest for the metadata that does get persisted.

 For European teams whose compliance officer needs to sign off on "no US data transfers, ever," that single fact often closes the procurement conversation faster than any feature set on the FastRouter side could compete with.
-The marketing positioning — "OpenRouter alternative Europe has been waiting for" — is earned, not just claimed.
+Requesty's positioning as the EU-resident gateway is earned, not just claimed.

-FastRouter offers EU regional deployment as a configuration option, with the same zero-data-retention defaults and equivalent encryption.
+FastRouter offers EU regional deployment as a configuration option on enterprise plans, with the same zero-data-retention defaults and equivalent encryption.
 For teams without a hard EU-only mandate, this is functionally equivalent.
-For teams with a strict mandate that the entire control plane must be EU-only, Requesty's "we don't even have a US region" architecture is a stronger story for compliance.
+For teams with a strict mandate that the entire control plane must be EU-only, Requesty's "we don't even have a US region" architecture is a stronger story.

 If your compliance officer's answer to "where does the data live" must be "Frankfurt, only Frankfurt, by design," Requesty wins that conversation.